Application Operations¶

 {'action': 'android.intent.action.MAIN', 'component': 'com.android.settings/com.android.settings.Settings', 'categories': ['android.intent.category.LAUNCHER']}

-This interface enables a disabled application.
-After enabling, you can use the app normally.
+This API enables a previously disabled app.
+Once enabled, you can use the app normally again.

 app.enable()

-This interface disables an application.
-A disabled app will not be displayed in the app list and cannot be used unless re-enabled.
-This feature allows you to temporarily or permanently freeze an app; the app cannot auto-start.
-When many apps are installed on the device, you can appropriately disable apps not currently in use to reduce system resource consumption.
+This API disables an app.
+A disabled app will not appear in the app list and cannot be used until enabled.
+This can temporarily or permanently freeze the app; it cannot auto‑start.
+When many apps are installed on the device, you can appropriately disable those you currently do not need to reduce system resource usage.

 app.disable()